-Tiempo de lectura | Reading time: 9 minutos Text by Jonathan Vargas Photo by Bryan Gerardo and Jonathan Vargas Translated by Óscar Gómez and Antonieta Valenzuela Bahía de Todos Santos Shorebird Reserve Bahía de Todos Santos, located in Ensenada, Baja California, is a site of ecological importance on which thousands of migratory shorebirds depend throughout the year, including species of worldwide conservation interest, suchContinue reading “Coastal Solutions Project in Bahía de Todos Santos”
+Tiempo de lectura | Reading time: 8 minutos By Jonathan Vargas Photo by Bryan Gerardo and Jonathan Vargas Translated by Óscar Gómez and Antonieta Valenzuela Bahía de Todos Santos Shorebird Reserve Bahía de Todos Santos, located in Ensenada, Baja California, is a site of ecological importance on which thousands of migratory shorebirds depend throughout the year, including species of worldwide conservation interest, suchContinue reading “Coastal Solutions Project in Bahia de Todos Santos”

 Tiempo de lectura | Reading time: 5 minutos 2018 was a great year for the 4th San Quintín Bay Bird Festival, an all-terrain adventure joined by old and new friends.

-Tiempo de lectura | Reading time: 6 minutos By Marisol Montellano / UNAM During the 60’s and 70’s, American paleontologists spent several summers surveying the surroundings of El Rosario and discovered remains of dinosaurs, crocodiles, lizards and other vertebrates.
+Tiempo de lectura | Reading time: 6 minutos By Marisol Montellano During the 60’s and 70’s, American paleontologists spent several summers surveying the surroundings of El Rosario and discovered remains of dinosaurs, crocodiles, lizards and other vertebrates.
 Later, students and teachers from the Autonomous University of Baja California (UABC) made expeditions to the area.

-Tiempo de lectura | Reading time: 4 minutos By Leticia Marisol Talavera and Luis Fernando López / Biology graduates of the Faculty of Advanced Studies Iztacala UNAM Fishing is one of the most important economic activities of our country and by 2016 contributed an estimated of 35 billion of pesos (Notimex, 2017), this is a historical amount, with a tendency to increase.
-BajaContinue reading “From Extraction to Consumption: Octopus Fishing in San Quintín”
+Tiempo de lectura | Reading time: 4 minutos By Leticia Marisol Talavera and Luis Fernando López Fishing is one of the most important economic activities of our country and by 2016 contributed an estimated of 35 billion of pesos (Notimex, 2017), this is a historical amount, with a tendency to increase.
+Baja California, specifically, occupies the third place at a nationwide with 10%Continue reading “From Extraction to Consumption: Octopus Fishing in San Quintín”